REGISTRATION & WELCOME

 From strategy to delivery: NESO’s priorities for 2026

-• How can networks and NESO work together more effectively to develop and maintain a whole energy system that meets government’s clean power ambitions?
+• How can networks and NESO work together more effectively as part of a whole system approach to deliver secure, affordable and cleaner energy

 PANEL DISCUSSION: Is the grid connections queue now fit for purpose?